If you have ever been in a bad situation at work, you’ll know that it isn’t always easy to challenge your company in Japan.

 Unpaid overtime, denying holiday allowances and not getting paid properly, these are all things that can happen anywhere in the world.
 When they happen in a foreign country, though, it can be hard to know how to deal with it, especially if you can’t speak Japanese and have no idea where to start.

 Don’t worry!
-In reality, the Japanese government is trying very hard to crack down on power harassment and poor working conditions, and have afforded a lot of authority to government organisations like Hello Work (in Japanese: use google translate chrome extension to translate the page) to impact companies that break the law.
+In reality, the Japanese government is trying very hard to crack down on power harassment and poor working conditions, and have afforded a lot of authority to government organisations like Hello Work to impact companies that break the law.

 Remember: First always check your contract.
 It is important that you know what your contract says.
 Japanese law supersedes any contract you sign, but many parts of the law are left up to the contract.

 Here are some of the things that companies here cannot do, and what to do about it.

 When bad bosses don’t know what to do, they might resort to threats.